caiobegotti/Nuntii-Latini/README.md

 As of today the corpora contain almost 27.000 tokens (300kb of text).
 A decent set of corpora contains at least 80.000 usable tokens, so there's plenty of room for improvement, specially trying to scrap even older news posts (pre-June 2010).

+To my knowledge, Nuntii Latini only publishes news in Classical Latin.
+Do no try to run ecclesiastical parsers or anything like that on these files, unless you know what you're doing.

 Format
 ------